-The North Korean government in the March 2000 report clarified that it has revised its penal code in March of 1995.
-Under the revised penal code, North Korea said, the number of capital punishments has been reduced from 33 down to 5.
-Article 23 of the revised 1999 criminal code moved up the minimum age for capital punishment from 17 to 18.
-It insisted, however, that the existing system of capital punishment had to be maintained in view of the unique domestic circumstances and to prevent crime.
+In the process of reviewing its second report to the UNHRC, North Korea explained that the crimes subject to death penalty included conspiracy to overturn the state, exile in foreign territory for purposes of toppling the government, anti people traitorous acts, terrorism, and premeditated murders.
+(See Table - 1) North Korea revised its criminal code in August 1998 in which, it says, the category of crimes subject to death penalty was reduced from 33 to 5.
+But, the details of the revision were not published for review by the outside world.
+North Korea said it has deleted the "anti fatherland behavior" clause in the 1987 revision and replaced it with the "foreign exile" clause.
+It also said Article 23 of the revised 1999 criminal law raised the death penalty age limit from 17 to 18 in accordance with the International Covenants on Human Rights.
+However, North Korea insisted that the current death penalty system is maintained to prevent crimes; and also in consideration of "its unique domestic situation."
 As discussed above, North Korea appears to be doing its best to revise its laws in response to the criticism of the international community that North Korea's capital punishment clauses are strongly political in nature.
 Despite these efforts, the law provisions still bear the marks of political influence.

 The North Korean penal code pertaining to the death sentence is fraught with imprecise terminologies and ideological biases.
-Consequently, there is considerable room for manipulation in the course of application.
-Because North Korea is carrying out death sentences not only on political criminals and conscientious objectors, but also on routine social misdemeanors, its citizens' right to life is seriously threatened.
-In the past, North Korea painstakingly explained to international human rights organizations that executions were carried out only in exceptional cases, and yet it refused to make public concrete data on death sentences and executions.
+As we can see in Table 3 1, expressions like "serious" or "interests of Chosun (Korean) people" are not specific enough as crimes fit for the death penalty, and the applicable articles are too vague and broadly defined. there is too much latitude and room for arbitrary interpretation and application.
+In spite of such arbitrariness in the legal provisions, North Korea continues to hand down death penalties not only related to political crimes but also for delinquent social behaviors stemming from economic hardship.
+Under these circumstances, the ordinary citizens' right to life is seriously threatened, along with of the lives of political criminals and conscientious objectors.
+In the past, North Korea painstakingly explained to international human rights organizations that executions were carried out only in exceptional cases, and vet it refused to make public concrete data on death sentences and executions.
 However, the UN human rights review subcommittee demanded North Korea to release the number of executions in the recent three years.
 North Korea responded by reporting that there were 6 death sentences and 5 executions in 1998, 4 sentences and 4 executions in 1999, 5 sentences and 4 executions in 2000, and as of March 2001, no death sentences or executions were carried out in 2001.